Torquemada (comics): Fictional character biography

-Originally the leader of The Tube Police, a fascist police force and quasi-religious order in the far future, he became the dictator of the entire human race from its base on Termight (planet Earth).
-His Empire wages a speciesist war against all alien species, whom Torquemada regards as "impure."
+Originally the leader of The Tube Police, a fascist police force and quasi-religious order in the far future, Torquemada became the dictator of the entire human race from its base on Termight (planet Earth).
+Torquemada invoked humanity's history of alien enslavement and occupation, instilling in mankind a fear and hatred of all aliens, even those who were peaceful or benign.
+His empire waged a speciesist war against all alien species, whom Torquemada regarded as "impure".
+Termight's Gestapo-like Thought Detectors scanned citizens' innermost thoughts, brutalising any who questioned the regime, even in dreams.

-Torquemada's goal is to keep the human race united by their fear and hatred of all aliens.
-He is described as being totally evil and having absolutely no redeeming features whatsoever.
-In fact, late in the series, it was revealed (through the actions of Thoth, son of Nemesis the Warlock) that his previous incarnations have included Colonel John M. Chivington, Witchfinder General Matthew Hopkins, Adolf Hitler and his namesake, the original Torquemada.
-(He is, however, also a dedicated family man – he is distressed when Nemesis kills his children while escaping the Terminators and loves his wife Candida to such an extent he consorts with aliens in an effort to prevent her from divorcing him.)
+Later in the series it was revealed that Torquemada's previous incarnations included Witchfinder General Matthew Hopkins, Colonel John M. Chivington, Adolf Hitler, and his namesake, the Spanish Inquisitor Tomás de Torquemada.

+Torquemada was, nevertheless, a family man – he was distraught when Nemesis killed his children while escaping the Terminators.
+He loved his wife Candida to such an extent he consorted with aliens in an effort to prevent her from divorcing him.

-After an accident in a teleporter, Torquemada lost his physical body but continued to survive as a ghostly spirit.
-He then began possessing the bodies of volunteer Terminators to use for himself.
-The bodies would rot and die after a short time and have to be replaced.
-This eventually contributed to Candida's loss of sanity.
+After a teleporter accident, Torquemada lost his physical body, surviving only as a spectre.
+He began possessing the bodies of volunteer Terminators; their bodies soon decayed, requiring fresh replacements.
+This grisly process eroded Candida's sanity.

 "Be pure!
 Be vigilant!
 Behave!"

-Torquemada's catchphrase of "Be pure!
+Torquemada's catchphrase "Be pure!
 Be vigilant!
-Behave!" is also the title of Pat Mills' memoirs, describing his experiences in the comic industry.
+Behave!" is also the title of Pat Mills' memoirs, which describe his experiences in the comics industry.

 The Terminators

 Torquemada is served by a fanatical army of soldiers called Terminators, who are constantly at war with all alien races in the galaxy.
+They were original created to liberate Termight from alien invaders, but now were used to ensure that no extraterrestrial species would ever again enslave Termight, leading to a genocidal eradication of all non-terrain beings.